Is a CV a cover letter? While a CV and a cover letter share a purpose, they are different

 Drawing attention to great results and achievements within your CV will encourage the recruitment manager to reach for that document.
 The beauty of a cover letter is that you can go into more detail about something, without being restricted by the writing style of a CV.
 You can use your own voice to convey how well you fit the role.

 Match up your skills with those in the job advert

 Make it clear how well your strengths and experience marry perfectly with the position in hand.
 Honing in on a particular detail, and relating it to your own experience, will definitely get you brownie points - and hopefully a call for an interview!

 Stuff the letter full of facts and figures

 Nothing pops off the page quite like a large number or a piece of tangible data, as it shows concrete evidence that you've got what it takes to fly high.

 Use cover letters to demonstrate subjective, personable details

 But it doesn't stop there.
 Your cover letter offers the chance for recruiters to get to know you.
-Subjective details such as your writing style, tone of voice, interest in the position, and your own values and motivations add colour to your application and help recruiters warm to the real you.
+Subjective details such as your writing style, your tone of voice, interest in the position, and your own values and motivations add colour to your application and help recruiters warm up to the real you.

 Cover letters aren't always listed as an essential requirement on a job application.
 However, with a CV that proves your talent and ability, plus a cover letter that supports and sells your story, you will greatly increase your chances of impressing a prospective employer.